Team

 Project Lead, Digital Publications

 Brian came to the Cornell Lab in 2005 to put his lifelong passion for birds to work building eBird.
 After seeing eBird mature into a global bird monitoring database, he turned his attention to a new role: Digital Publications Lead for Information Science, where he now guides the Birds of the World project.
 Brian has conducted fieldwork on birds for more than 25 years, with a special interest in diurnal raptors and geographic variation.
 He has authored numerous papers for both popular and scientific literature and is a co-author of several bird identification books as well as a groundbreaking Raptor Id app for mobile devices.
 Brian also enjoys bird photography, sound recording, and videography.
-When not thinking about birds, Brian is busy trying to convince his daughter that they are cool!
+When not thinking about birds, Brian is busy trying to convince his daughter that birds are cool!
 Brian is currently based in Monterey, California.

 Heather Wolf